3choff/dictate/README.md

 5.  **Text Insertion:** The transcribed text will automatically be pasted into your currently active application.
    * Groq, Mistral, SambaNova, Fireworks, Gemini: Speak, pause ~1s to emit a segment; text is inserted per segment.
    * Deepgram and Cartesia: Inserts finalized phrases as they arrive in streaming mode.

+#### Push‑to‑Talk Mode

+If you enable Push‑to‑Talk in Settings → Customize, hold the recording shortcut (`Ctrl+Shift+D` by default) to record; release to stop and transcribe instantly.
+Push‑to‑Talk is supported with batch providers (Groq, Gemini, Mistral, SambaNova, Fireworks).
+When a streaming provider (Deepgram or Cartesia) is selected, the app prevents enabling Push‑to‑Talk and shows a short in‑app notice.

 ### Settings